FRC2706/Minibots/gen2-build.md

 Use Raspberry Pi Imager (https://www.raspberrypi.org/downloads/) to write this image to a microSD card (minimum 8 GB).
 (If needed, erase the previous contents of the SD card first)

+Connect the Pi to a wired LAN with internet access.

 Boot up the Pi using this microSD card.

 On first boot, follow the wizards to set up the location and time zone.

 Change the pi account password to "team2706".

 Follow the prompts to download and install software updates.
+If not prompted, open a terminal window and execute the following commands:

+sudo apt-get update

+sudo apt-get upgrade

 ### Install Merge Robotics Minibots software